Cau-Correa/googlemaps-api-ms2/README.md

 * Manual testing of each section of the site (such as buttons, links etc)

-### 4- Testing Site Responsiveness -
+### 4- Testing Site Responsiveness

-* Testing site responsiveness using a site like https://responsivedesignchecker.com/
+The site responsiviness was tested with the site Testing site responsiveness using a site like https://responsivedesignchecker.com/

 ### 5- Bugs Documentation - Documentation of any bugs encountered and their resolution steps